Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </image>

-1. The repository belonging to the KIWI NG project: obs://Virtualization:Appliances:Builder/openSUSE_Leap_15.3 at the Open Build Service (OBS)
+1. The repository belonging to the KIWI NG project: obs://Virtualization:Appliances:Builder/openSUSE_Leap_15.5 at the Open Build Service (OBS).

 2. The RPM repository belonging to the OS project: {exc_repo}, at the Open Build Service (OBS).
-The translated http URL will also be included in the final appliance.
+The translated http URL is also included in the final appliance.

-The repository element accepts one source child element, which contains the URL to the repository in an appropriate format and the following optional attributes:
+The repository element accepts one source child element that contains the URL of the repository in an correct format along with the following optional attributes:

-• imageinclude: Specify whether this repository should be added to the resulting image, defaults to false.
+• imageinclude: Specifies whether the repository should be added to the resulting image.
+Default is false.

-• imageonly: A repository with imageonly="true" will not be available during image build, but only in the resulting appliance.
-Defaults to false.
+• imageonly: A repository with imageonly="true" is not available during image build, but is present in the resulting appliance.
+Default is false.

-• priority: An integer priority for all packages in this repository.
+• priority: An integer value for all packages in this repository.
 If the same package is available in more than one repository, then the one with the highest priority is used.

-• alias: Name to be used for this repository, it will appear as the repository’s name in the image, which is visible via zypper repos or dnf repolist.
-KIWI NG will construct an alias name as result of hex representation from uuid4, if no value is given.
+• alias: Name to use for the repository.
+It appears as the repository’s name in the image visible via zypper repos or dnf repolist.
+If alias` is not specified, KIWI NG generates an alias name using hex representation from uuid4.

-• repository_gpgcheck: Specify whether or not this specific repository is configured to to run repository signature validation.
+• repository_gpgcheck: Specifies whether the repository is configured to perform repository signature validation.
 If not set, the package manager’s default is used.

-• package_gpgcheck: Boolean value that specifies whether each package’s GPG signature will be verified.
-If omitted, the package manager’s default will be used
+• package_gpgcheck: Boolean value that specifies whether each package’s GPG signature is verified.
+If omitted, the package manager’s default is used.

-• components: Distribution components used for deb repositories, defaults to main.
+• components: Distribution components used for deb repositories.
+Default is main.

 • distribution: Distribution name information, used for deb repositories.